w1j3r/loghttptelegram/README.md

 Once request received service log request to file and send Telegram message.

 ## Setting up
-1. Set telegram bot api and telegram chat id in `index.php`
+1. Set telegram bot api key and telegram chat id in `index.php`
 2. Upload files to your server.
 3. Done!
 No more setup required.